 CustomEntries dictionary allows adding custom elements to the discovery document.

 - Indicates if user must be authenticated to accept parameters to end session endpoint.
-Defaults to
+Defaults to false.

 Allows configuring if and which events should be submitted to a registered event sink.
 See here for more information on events.